Find Grad Schools

 10 Yearly Graduations

 Brandeis University is the 19th most popular school in the nation for students seeking a master's degree in community organization.
 Each year, around 5,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,408 per year, while in-state graduate students, on average, pay $53,498 per year.
-During the 2020-2021 academic year, 10 people received their master's degree in community organization from Brandeis.
+The average in-state tuition for full-time undergraduates is $61,724 per year, while in-state graduate students, on average, pay $55,104 per year.
+During the most recent year for which we have data, 10 people received their master's degree in community organization from Brandeis.
+About 49% of this group were women, and 8% were students from an underrepresented racial-ethnic group.

 #20